 Shibuya Cyclone has been open since 1997 and is proud of not being affected by time and trends.
 The “rock box” holds rock music events for multiple artists and bands, and sometimes invites bands from overseas.
 Cyclone offers both one-man and multi artists events and often organizes in-house music festivals featuring a long lineup of bands.
 During these festivals, they will open both Shibuya Cyclone and the upstairs venue Shibuya Garret at the same time.

 Website (English and Japanese)

-Location: 10-min walk from Hachiko Exit of JR Shibuya Station (click on the Google Map for walking directions)
+Location: 10-min walk from Hachiko Exit of Shibuya Station (plan your route at the link and click on the Google Map below for walking directions)

 Shinjuku Loft has been around for over 40 years, and has lots of experience in holding fantastic live performances.
 There are two stages: the live stage (rock) and the bar stage (softer music).
 Shinjuku Loft is also known for its great menu, so there’s no need to stop anywhere else for dinner!

 Shinjuku Loft has performances nearly every day, ranging from one-man shows to special events with multiple artists.
 The acts are primarily indie J-rock bands or soloists, but sometimes you end up seeing girl groups or even drama performances.
 Ticket prices vary by show, usually in the range of 2500 yen to 5500 yen.